-Between tutorials students are expected to continue with private study at the college Study Centres, The Oxford Union or SGM Library.
+Between tutorials students are expected to continue with private study at the college Study Centres, The Oxford Union or Westgate Library.

-Supervised study sessions, workshops and subject clinics are held in the mornings and students are expected to attend.
+Progress tests, revision seminars and subject clinics are held in designated timetabled slots and students are expected to attend.

-Weekly subject tests and regular 'mock examinations' are usually arranged for on specified mornings and all students are expected to attend.
+Mock examinations are usually arranged for on specified weeks and all students are expected to attend.